Heinrich Karl Ernst Martin Meyer: Early life

 Meyer was born to Wilhelm Meyer, a school teacher, and his wife, Anna.
 He first enrolled at the university in Erlangen in 1923.
-In the same year, he transferred to the University of Munich.
+In the same year, he transferred to the Ludwig-Maximilians-Universität München.
 From 1924 to 1928, Meyer studied in Freiburg, where he received his doctorate in German Literature.
 After teaching at Martin Luserke's Schule am Meer ('School by the Sea') for two years, he then moved to Houston, Texas, where he lived for thirteen years as a German instructor at Rice Institute (now Rice University).
 In 1935, Meyer applied for and received American citizenship.
 On 10 May 1936, he married Mary Louise Dinsmoor whom he had met at Rice Institute.
 They divorced on 19 December 1942.
 On 19 February 1945, he married Doris Hoag Clark (born 1923).
 The two divorced in 1955.
 In 1957, he married his third wife, Sibylle Hommel (born 1932).

 Citizenship trial

 Meyer took two trips to Germany shortly after naturalizing, in 1936 and again in 1938.
 A request he made for an audience with Adolf Hitler in 1938 was denied.
 Nevertheless, Meyer defended many practices in Nazi Germany to his American audiences by comparing them to Jim Crow laws in the American South.
 His German nationality brought him under suspicion of the FBI, who began to investigate his work.
 In September 1942, a petition to revoke Meyer's citizenship was filed in Houston and Meyer had to serve as his own defense until attorneys Garvey W. Brown and William Hatten were hired for his case.

-On March 8, 1943, Meyer was taken into custody by federal authorities.
+On 8 March 1943, Meyer was taken into custody by federal authorities.
 He spent the next three months at an internment camp in Kenedy, Texas.